debtcollective/student-debt-campaign/src/pages/index.md

       irrational to continue with a bad policy simply because people have already suffered under it.
 It is time to make college free, cancel student debt, and liberate people to pursue their dreams.
-    question: >-
-      What do we do about the people who have already paid back all of their student loans?
+    question: What do we do about the people who have already paid back all of their student loans?
 Won’t mass debt relief be unfair to them?
-  - answer: >-
-      We are sorry you feel that way.
+  - answer: We are sorry you feel that way.
 You too should have your debts wiped out.
 Education is a human right and should be free.
-    question: >-
-      What do you say to people who say things like, "Well, I am fortunate to pay back my student loans.
+    question: What do you say to people who say things like, "Well, I am fortunate to pay back my student loans.
 But I do it and so should everyone else."
-  - answer: >-
-      This is a common talking point coming from some elected officials and politicians who want to continue with our current debt-financed education system.
+  - answer: "This is a common talking point coming from some elected officials and politicians who want to continue with our current debt-financed education system.
 Education Secretary Betsy DeVos, for example, says she opposes College for All for this reason.
 The truth is that cancelling student debt